ATLAS.ti Pricing in 2026: Plans, Licenses & Real Costs

-If you’re searching for ATLAS.ti pricing, you’re almost certainly comparing it against tools like NVivo, MAXQDA, Dedoose, or newer AI-native platforms such as UserCall.
+If you’re searching for ATLAS.ti pricing, you’re likely deciding between established qualitative analysis tools like NVivo, MAXQDA, or newer AI-native platforms such as UserCall.

-The real question most teams are asking is this:
+The real question most teams are asking is:

-Am I paying for software, or am I paying for weeks of researcher time that the software still requires?
+Are we paying for software—or for weeks of manual researcher time that the software still requires?

 As someone who has used ATLAS.ti in both academic and commercial research settings, I can say this clearly: the sticker price is only half the story.
 The bigger cost is the workflow you’re committing to.